+We spoke to seven patients during the inspection.
 Patients told us they felt involved in decision making about the care and treatment they received.
 They also told us they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
 Patient feedback from the comment cards we received was also positive and aligned with these views.
 We also saw that care plans were personalised.

 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were comparable to local and national averages.
+Results were generally in line with national averages.
 For example:

-- 91% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 89% and the national average of 86%. - 87% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 92% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.
+- 92% of patients said the last GP they saw was good at explaining tests and treatments compared the national average of 86%. - 91% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 87% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.

-The practice provided facilities to help patients be involved in decisions about their care:

-- Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format.
+The practice provided facilities to help patients be involved in decisions about their care.
+Staff told us that translation services were available for patients who did not have English as a first language.
+We saw notices in the reception areas informing patients this service was available.